vmoravec/cct/README.md

   same configuration for `ssh` part.

   Usually the only thing you might want to change is the `password` attribute.
+  For the `name` attribute you can use either a hostname or a FQDN.

 #### Custom config files